What is Implied Volatility Data? Examples, Providers & Datasets to Buy

 Monetize data on Datarade Marketplace

-Top Implied Volatility Data Providers
+Top Implied Volatility Data Providers & Companies

-What is Historical Volatility vs Implied Volatility?
+What Is Historical Volatility vs Implied Volatility?

 While ‘volatility’ simply refers to a metric that measures the weight of the change in prices in a security, it can be further broken down into implied volatility and historical volatility.
 As the name suggests, implied volatility is a projected metric that is applied by options traders to determine probability.
 It applies the core facets of demand and supply to highlight the projected changes of an underlying stock within a given period of time.

 On the other hand, for historical volatility, traders speculate the probable price changes of options by analyzing past trading ranges of securities and indexes.
 In this case, calculations for historical volatility are intrinsically based on the shifts from one closing price to the next for a given option.
-For the purpose of historical volatility data analysis, traders buy historical volatility data from data providers, where they shop for historical volatility data and use it to analyze previous price fluctuations of options and projecting future price changes based on these trends.

-How is Implied Volatility Data collected?
+How Is Implied Volatility Data Collected?

 Implied volatility data is gathered through different sources.
 These sources include online websites, trading platforms, stock markets, brokers, securities and exchange, and stock owners.
 These sources are scrutinized, as they provide different information based on the type of securities they’re concerned with.
 This information may be in the form of graphs, charts, statistics, preferences, and ownership analysis.
 Then data providers compile the data to become datasets and put them in data repositories.

-Where do traders find Implied Volatility Data?
+Where Do Traders Find Implied Volatility Data?

 Investors find implied volatility data for given stocks either from financial news websites or from online data brokerage firms.
 These online data brokerage firms sell implied volatility data by providing information about the stock that could be listed on their platforms of databases.
 The providers offer the stocks’ present price range and give the number of days that are left until the forecast price comes to effect.
 Through subscription to financial data services, traders purchase implied volatility data from these online-based data providers.

-How is Implied Volatility calculated?
+How Is Implied Volatility Calculated?

 Since implied volatility is an estimation, arriving at this estimation requires the ‘Black-Scholes model’, a method of price forecasting that is made up of the following key components:

-• The market price of the option
+- The market price of the option

-• The underlying stock price
+- The underlying stock price

-• The strike price
+- The strike price

-• The time of expiration
+- The time of expiration

-• The risk-free interest rate.
+- The risk-free interest rate.

 Given these core parameters, implied volatility is calculated by pulling the market price of an option, entering it into the Black-Scholes formula, and estimating the value of the volatility.